 If your case is one of those rare, complex matters, you definitely should consider hiring an attorney.
-A complex case means more detailed issues, more filings, and matters that require investigation and discovery.
-If there is a lot at stake in your case, the legal expertise and mind of an attorney may be important.
+A complicated case means more complex issues, more filings, and concerns that require investigation and discovery.
+If there is a lot at stake in your case, the legal expertise and mind of an attorney may be valuable.
 Before deciding to represent yourself in a family law matter, you should carefully consider if it is your best option.

 Successfully representing yourself in family law court is definitely possible.
 Contact A People’s Choice at 800-747-2780 to discuss how we can help you.